colpal/techradar2json/test/fixtures/basic/technologies/postgresql/description.md

-This is a timeless description of PostgreSQL that doesn't allude to its rating.
+This is a timeless description of PostgreSQL that doesn't allude to its current rating.